Submit an ATP Question

 Is pairing infrastructure projects with non-infrastructure safety education encouragement a good idea to increase the public health benefits?
 If paired, should the scope only include programs for the immediate community, or could we include the same programs being carried out in other areas of a rural county?
 Possibly, it depends on the proposal.
 You should demonstrate how the infrastructure and NI components are related within the same application.

 Can we apply for funding to continue a program that has been in place for a couple of years already?
 Or is funding only for new programs?
 Non-Infrastructure funding is intended to focus on pilot and start up projects that can demonstrate funding for ongoing efforts.
 ATP funding is not intended to fund ongoing program operations.
+But starting with Cycle 3, you can apply to expand a program or add a new element.
+See the CTC Guidelines, page 6.

 If an agency is currently working on a Safe Routes to School non-infrastructure grant, will that be considered a negative to receiving additional NI funding?
 No